 Many times clients are used to dwelling on the negative side.
 They even ignore the merits of what all they possess.

-This is a powerful coaching question that will show your client that though there are hurdles in the path yet there are some positive tools too which he might not be utilizing to the maximum.
+From first hand experience, this is a powerful coaching question that will show your client that though there are hurdles in the path yet there are some positive tools too which he might not be utilizing to the maximum.

-This may feel quite unrelated but I personally feel that sometimes seeing ourselves from someone else’s eyes can be impactful.
+Our findings show that this may feel quite unrelated but I personally feel that sometimes seeing ourselves from someone else’s eyes can be impactful.

 It can both help in realizing one’s worth as well as one’s mistakes.